SNCFdevelopers/API-trains-sncf/source/integration.rst

 MORE DETAILS AND EXAMPLES
 =========================
-If you need more information describing how to use SNCF API, please refer to the navitia API documentation (`http://doc.navitia.io/ <http://doc.navitia.io/>`_).
+If you need more information describing how to use SNCF API, please refer to the Navitia API documentation (`http://doc.navitia.io/ <http://doc.navitia.io/>`_).
 It contains many example, libraries and tools that will help you build your project using the API.

 `VIEW THE FULL NAVITIA DOCUMENTATION <http://doc.navitia.io/>`_